NickyOYip/net-authorizing-system/README.md

 The dual-chain approach addresses specific technical challenges:

-1. **Gas Cost Management**: Sepolia gas prices can be unstable and expensive during peak times.
-High-cost operations are therefore executed on Hoodi, which offers more stable and lower gas fees.
+1. **Gas Cost Management**: Hoodi network offers more stable and lower gas fees for smart contract deployments and interactions.

+2. **Storage Operations**: Sepolia is used for Irys operations to store documents on Arweave, leveraging its compatibility with decentralized storage solutions.

-2. **Event Querying Limitations**: The Graph (event query service) is not currently supported on the Hoodi network.
+3. **Event Querying Limitations**: The Graph (event query service) is not currently supported on the Hoodi network.
 As a result:
    - The dashboard may not show all activated contracts that exist on the Hoodi network
    - Users can still access these contracts by using the search function
-   - Contracts deployed on Sepolia will display correctly in all views

 This hybrid approach allows for cost-effective operations while maintaining essential functionality across both networks.